lucaz88/FunTraits/Readme.md

 ### TODO list

+* remove conda-prefix and singularity-prefix from config files
 * add feauture for mapping genomes to fastq files and make plots (code ready, just need implementation)

 ## How to run